 During Tuesday's event, Apple launched the HomePod mini, a compact spin-off of the HomePod that costs just $99, but is it worth getting instead of the full-size original?
 Here's the tale of the specifications.

-Rumored for quite a while, the HomePod mini is a smaller HomePod.
+The HomePod mini is a smaller HomePod.
 Shrinking down both the size and the price of the speaker down to something comparable to portable Bluetooth speakers already on the market, the HomePod mini aims to differentiate itself in the same way as the HomePod, namely with enhanced integration with your iPhone and other Apple devices.

 While we all have to wait until the release of the HomePod mini to make a direct comparison in audio quality against its full-size stablemate, there are still quite a few areas worth comparing between the two models ahead of that time.